Helene White

-Helene N. White (born December 2, 1954) is a Senior United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
+Helene N. White (born December 2, 1954) is a senior United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
 Previously, she was a judge on the Michigan Court of Appeals.

 Background

-Born in Jackson Heights, Queens in New York City, White graduated with an Artium Baccalaureus degree in economics from Barnard College of Columbia University in 1975 and the University of Pennsylvania Law School with a Juris Doctor in 1978.
+Born in Jackson Heights, Queens in New York City, White graduated with a Bachelor of Arts degree in economics from Barnard College of Columbia University in 1975 and the University of Pennsylvania Law School with a Juris Doctor in 1978.
 She then clerked for two years for Michigan Supreme Court Justice Charles Levin, whom she would later marry and, in November 2006, divorce.
 White then won an elected position on the Detroit Court of Common Pleas, and in 1982 was elected to the Wayne County Circuit Court.
-White was elected to her position on the Michigan Court of Appeals in November 1992, and began serving in January 1993.
+White was elected to her position on the Michigan Court of Appeals for the 1st district in November 1992 and served from January 1, 1993 until August 11, 2008, and was succeeded by Cynthia Stephens.